cncf/k8s-conformance/v1.18/vmware-tanzu-kubernetes-grid/README.md

 ## Deploy sonobuoy Conformance test

-Follow the conformance suite instructions to test it.
+Follow the conformance suite instructions to test it.⏎